pandas-dev/pandas/doc/source/user_guide/timeseries.rst

 {{ header }}

 ********************************
-Time Series / date functionality
+Time series / date functionality
 ********************************

 pandas contains extensive capabilities and features for working with time series data for all domains.